 Project presentations with a focus on innovation, methodology, results and co-creation

-Group discussion with a focus on excellencies, missed opportunities & way forward
+The group discussion focused on excellencies, missed opportunities & way forward.

 Resources